Photo of me with my daughter Chelle and her cat Salem. Chelle took this with her phone on a timer.

-I was just trying to survive by shooting anything, I was covering the Peach Bowl in 2008.
-During that game Greg Thompson met my wife Dorie in the press box.
+I was trying to survive by shooting anything, covering the Peach Bowl in 2008.
+Greg Thompson met my wife Dorie in the press box during that game.
 He was shooting the game with his son.
 My wife gave him my card and told him to look me up on the sidelines.
-Well he didn’t meet me then, but went to my website and shortly after that asked me to help him as a consultant with Chcik-fil-A’s corporate communications team.
+He didn’t meet me then, but he went to my website and shortly after asked me to help him as a consultant with Chick-fil-A’s corporate communications team.

-For the next twelve years I worked on that team and working a great deal with the family as well.
+For the next twelve years, I worked on that team and worked a great deal with the family.

-In March of 2020 I found myself sitting at home was needless to say, a very unusual feeling.
-The pandemic had shifted my career as much as any other job change had done so in the past.
+In March of 2020, I found myself sitting at home was, needless to say, a very unusual feeling.
+The pandemic had shifted my career as much as any other job change had done in the past.

-I have always done headshots for actors, business people and a good number for counselors.
+I have always done headshots for actors, business people, and many counselors.

 What have I discovered?

-The issue was that I needed to sitt with myself.
+The issue was that I needed to sit with myself.
 With my thoughts.
 My emotions.
 My feelings.
 I had to do “the work.”

-“The Work,” was to understand how I truly feel.
-To do this justice you need time.
+“The Work” was to understand how I truly feel.
+To do this justice, you need time.
 This past year–I had plenty of time.
-I created a Zoom call group on every Friday for the past year.
-It was due to no longer getting the FOCUS group together in person, why not do it online.
+I created a Zoom call group every Friday for the past year.
+It was due to no longer getting the FOCUS group together in person; why not do it online.
 [FOCUS – Fellowship of Communicators Uniting Socially]

-All this time I thought I was just learning how to listen and help people tell their stories, so that the audience’s lives would be impacted.
+All this time, I thought I was learning how to listen and help people tell their stories so that the audience’s lives would be impacted.
 Little did I know that this process was cathartic for so many.